yvan-sraka/webVR-experiments/bower_components/aframe/docs/core/index.md

 - We can add an `engine` component which has properties such as "horsepower" or "weight" which affect the speed of the car.
 - We might add a `tire` component which has properties such as "grip" which affects the traction of the car.

-These components would be able to be mixed and matched and even be used with other vehicles such as airplanes, motorcycles, or boats (where we wouldn't specify a `tire` component).
+These components could be mixed and matched and even used with other vehicles such as airplanes, motorcycles, or boats (where we wouldn't specify a `tire` component).

 ## Composition